trex-paxos/trex-paxos-jvm/README.md

 ### Second: Steady State Galloping

 The objective is to fix the same command value `V` into the same command log stream index `S`, known as a log slot, at each node in the cluster.
-When the network is healthy, and servers have undertaken crash recovery, an uncontested leader sends a stream of commands using `accept(S,N,V)` messages where:
+When the trexNetwork is healthy, and servers have undertaken crash recovery, an uncontested leader sends a stream of commands using `accept(S,N,V)` messages where:

 * `S` is a log index slot the leader assigns to the command value.